Marsupites

-Marsupites is an extinct genus of crinoids from the Santonian stage of the Late Cretaceous.
+Marsupites is an extinct genus of stalkless crinoids from the Santonian stage of the Late Cretaceous.

 Biostratigraphic significance

 The International Commission on Stratigraphy (ICS) had provisionally assigned the extinction of Marsupites testudinarius as the defining biological marker for the start of the Campanian stage of the Late Cretaceous, 83.6 ± 0.2 million years ago, until a new final definition was eventually ratified in 2022, based instead primarily on magnetostratigraphy.

 Distribution

 Fossils of the genus have been found in: